devership16/CSCI599-DeepLearning/README.md

 <p align="center">
     <img src="figure/GraphExample.png" height="350"/>
-    <p>Fig 1: Example sub-graph containing company, people, funding rounds, and product areas.
+    <p>Fig. 1.
+Example sub-graph containing company, people, funding rounds, and product areas.
 Notice the highly interconnected nature of the nodes and variety of node types. </p>
 </p>

-In this figure the red nodes are companies and the small multi-colored nodes connected to them represent their Jobs, Persons, Funding Rounds, etc. To store this dataset we instantiated a NEO4J database and to query it we used py2neo; a python wrapper that can call NEO4J’s JAVA based cypher query engine.
+In Fig. 1, the red nodes are companies and the small multi-colored nodes connected to them represent their Jobs, Persons, Funding Rounds, etc. To store this dataset we instantiated a NEO4J database and to query it we used py2neo; a python wrapper that can call NEO4J’s JAVA based cypher query engine.

 We collected our list of bankrupt companies using Bloomberg’s terminal API.
 To link the bankruptcies we found with the companies in the database we used simple string augmentation techniques like removing all co, org, corp, ltd, ect; all trailing ‘s’ characters; all spaces; and lowering all words.
 We choose to not use any string similarity metrics like Jaro or Levenshtein because we determined that even with a match threshold of 0.98 there was too much risk of false positives and injecting noise into our model.
 Using our techniques we found ~3.5k of the ~650k companies in our database had a match in the list of bankrupt companies scraped from Bloomberg.